DataCanvasIO/YLearn/docs/source/sub/api.rst

     * - :py:class:`TLearner` and :py:class:`PermutedTLearner`
       - TLearner with multiple machine learning models.
 The permuted version considers all possible treatment-control pairs.
 The unconfoundedness condition is required and the treatment must be discrete.
     * - :py:class:`XLearner` and :py:class:`PermutedXLearner`
-      - XLearner with multiple machine leanring models.
+      - XLearner with multiple machine learning models.
 The permuted version considers all possible treatment-control pairs.
 The unconfoundedness condition is required and the treatment must be discrete.
     * - :py:class:`RLoss`
       - Effect score for measuring the performances of estimator models.
 The unconfoundedness condition is required.